OpenNewsLabs/field-guide-security-training-newsroom/drafts/mobile_on_lock.md

 Locking down your mobile devices
 ================================

-## Overview FIX This lesson plan will guide participants through the
+## Overview
-process of securing their mobile device by setting up a lockscreen and securing lockscreen notifications, applying system updates, and encrypting the device storage.
+This lesson plan will guide participants through the process of securing their mobile device by setting up a lockscreen and securing lockscreen notifications, applying system updates, and encrypting the device storage.
 This module is meant to act as the second in a series of three, building up a 60-75 minute training block on secure mobile communications.

 **ABOUT THIS LESSON PLAN**